Source-Side Sufficiency for the Information Bottleneck: Exact Reduction and Finite-Block Equivalence: The reduction theorem

-where the left-hand minimum is over conditionals satisfying \eqref{eq:markov} and the right-hand minimum is over conditionals satisfying the analogous Markov chain $\Cb \leftrightarrow Z \leftrightarrow \Xb$. \item[(iii)] \textbf{Minimiser correspondence:} if $p^\star(\Xb \mid Z)$ attains the right-hand minimum in \eqref{eq:lagrangian-equal}, then the conditional
+where the left-hand infimum is over conditionals that satisfy \eqref{eq:markov} and the right-hand infimum is over conditionals that satisfy the analogous Markov chain $\Cb \leftrightarrow Z \leftrightarrow \Xb$. \item[(iii)] \textbf{Minimiser correspondence.} For any fixed $\beta\geq0$, if $p^\star(\Xb \mid Z)$ attains the right-hand infimum in \eqref{eq:lagrangian-equal}, then the conditional